Adam Worth: London master criminal

 In England, Worth and his associates bought Western Lodge at Clapham Common.
 He also leased an apartment in Mayfair and joined high society.
-He formed his own criminal network and organized major robberies and burglaries through several intermediaries.
+He formed his own criminal network and organised major robberies and burglaries through several intermediaries.
 Those who worked in his schemes never knew his name.
 He insisted that his subordinates not use violence.

 Eventually, Scotland Yard learned of Worth's network, though they were initially unable to prove anything.
 Inspector John Shore made Worth's capture his personal mission.

 Things began to go wrong when Worth's brother John was sent to cash a forged check in Paris, for which he was arrested and extradited to England.
 Worth managed to exonerate him and get him sent back to the United States.
 Four of his associates were arrested in Istanbul for spreading more forged letters of credit, and he had to use a considerable amount of money to buy off the judges and the police.
 Bullard became increasingly violent, as his alcoholism worsened, and he eventually left for New York, followed soon afterward by Kitty.

 In 1876, Worth personally stole Thomas Gainsborough's recently rediscovered painting of Georgiana Cavendish, Duchess of Devonshire from a London gallery of Thomas Agnew & Sons with the help of two associates.
 He liked the painting and did not try to sell it.
 The two men who assisted in the robbery, Junka Phillips and Little Joe, grew impatient.
 Phillips tried to get him to talk about the theft in the presence of a police informer, and Worth effectively fired him.
 Worth gave Little Joe money to return to the United States, where he tried to rob the Union Trust Company, was arrested, and talked to the Pinkertons.
 They alerted Scotland Yard, but they still could not prove anything.

-Worth kept the painting with him even when he was traveling and organizing new schemes and robberies.
-Eventually, he traveled to South Africa, where he stole $500,000 worth of uncut diamonds.
+Worth kept the painting with him even when he was travelling and organising new schemes and robberies.
+Eventually, he travelled to South Africa, where he stole $500,000 worth of uncut diamonds.
 Back in London, he founded Wynert & Company, which sold diamonds at a lower price than its competitors.

 In the 1880s, Worth married a Louise Margaret Boljahn, while still using the name Henry Raymond.
 They had a son Henry and a daughter Beatrice.
 It is possible his wife did not know his real identity.
 He smuggled the painting to the United States and left it there.